AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/page-editor/templates.md

 This document explains how a **template author** can use the template console and editor to create and manage editable templates.

-For detailed information about how editable templates work at a technical level, see the developer document [Page Templates](/help/implementing/developing/components/templates.md) for more information.
+For detailed information about how editable templates work at a technical level, see the developer document [Editable Templates](/help/implementing/developing/components/templates.md) for more information.

 >[!NOTE]
 >